Zenker's diverticulum: Signs and symptoms

 It rarely, if ever, causes any pain.

 Esophageal webs are seen associated in 50% of patients with this condition.

 Rarer forms of cervical esophageal diverticula are the Killian's diverticulum and the Laimer's diverticulum.
-Killian's diverticulum is formed in the Killian-Jamiseon triangle (located inferior to the cricopharyngeus on both sides of this muscle's insertion into the cricoid cartilage).
-Laimer's diverticulum is formed in Laimer's triangle (located inferior to the cricopharyngeus in the posterior midline above the confluence of the longitudinal layer of esophageal muscle).
+Killian's diverticulum is formed in the Killian-Jamiseon triangle (between the oblique and transverse fibers of the cricopharyngeus muscle).
+Laimer's diverticulum is formed in Laimer's triangle (located inferior to the cricopharyngeus in the posterior midline above the confluence of the longitudinal layer of the superior esophageal circular muscle).
 Laimer's triangle is covered only by the circular layer of esophageal muscle.